SAP-samples/btp-cap-genai-rag/README.md

    HTML5.DynamicDestination: true
    ```

-3. [Create SAP HANA Cloud](https://help.sap.com/docs/HANA_CLOUD_ALIBABA_CLOUD/683a53aec4fc408783bbb2dd8e47afeb/7d4071a49c204dfc9e542c5e47b53156.html) with Vector Engine (pre-release QRC 1/2024 or later (on canary))
+4. [Create SAP HANA Cloud](https://help.sap.com/docs/HANA_CLOUD_ALIBABA_CLOUD/683a53aec4fc408783bbb2dd8e47afeb/7d4071a49c204dfc9e542c5e47b53156.html) with Vector Engine (pre-release QRC 1/2024 or later (on canary)).

 ### DEPLOYMENT

-1. Dupliate `api/.cdsrc.json.sample` to `api/.cdsrc.json` and enter the Deployment IDs for the created ChatCompletion and Embedding model.
+1. Dupliate `api/.cdsrc.json.sample` to `api/.cdsrc.json` and enter the Deployment IDs for the created ChatCompletion and Embedding model from the preparation steps above.
 Adjust the Resource Group if necessary.
-2. Run `npm run build` or `yarn build` on CLI to build the MTA
+2. Run `npm run build` or `yarn build` on CLI to build the MTA.
-3. Login to your subaccount with [Cloud Foundry CLI](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html), running `cf login`
+3. Login to your subaccount with [Cloud Foundry CLI](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html), running `cf login`.
-4. Run `npm run deploy` or `yarn deploy` on CLI to deploy the API to your Subaccount
+4. Run `npm run deploy` or `yarn deploy` on CLI to deploy the API to your Subaccount.

 ### DEVELOPMENT

 After succesful deployment, we can develop based on the created service instances on SAP BTP.

-1. Run `npm install` or `yarn install` to install project specific dependencies
+1. Run `npm install` or `yarn install` to install project specific dependencies.
-2. Login to your subaccount with [Cloud Foundry CLI](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html), running `cf login`
+2. Login to your subaccount with [Cloud Foundry CLI](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html), running `cf login`.
 3. [Bind services for hybrid testing](https://cap.cloud.sap/docs/advanced/hybrid-testing) and development (create Service Keys if necessary).

    ```bash